 Spanish, BA

-A major in Spanish is an in-depth study and analysis of the Spanish language, its written form, and the knowledge of the literature and culture of the people of Hispanic descent.
-This major introduces the student to the Spanish-speaking world from global and multicultural perspectives.
-Students are expected to have command of the Spanish language and to understand the culture or cultures the language reflects.
+A major in Spanish is an in-depth study and analysis of the Spanish language, its written form, and the literature and culture of the people of Hispanic descent.
+This major introduces students to the Spanish-speaking world from global and multicultural perspectives.
+Students are expected to develop command of the Spanish language and to understand the culture or cultures that the language reflects.

-A major in Spanish prepares students for various career opportunities in the fields of teaching, bilingual education, interpreting, translation, business, mass media communication, journalism, science and technology, and global economy.
-Students can also pursue master’s and Ph.D. degrees in Spanish.
+A major in Spanish prepares students for various career opportunities in the fields of teaching, bilingual education, interpreting, translation, business, mass media communication, journalism, science and technology, and global economy or graduate study.

 Code | Title | Hours |